 Art FOR YOUR Spaces

-We specialize in helping you find the right type of fine art for your spaces.
-Please complete the request form to schedule a free consultation or request a mockup.
-If you’re working with a designer, they mail email us at shandaakin@yahoo.com to schedule an appointment.
+We specialize in helping you select the ideal fine art for your space, partnering with both individuals and designers.
+Complete the request form to schedule a complimentary consultation or to request a custom mockup.
+You may also email us at shandaakin@yahoo.com.

 Art for Home